revizto/SECURITY/SECURITY.md

 ## Reporting a Vulnerability

-At [Your Organization/Project Name], we take security seriously.
+At Revizto, we take security seriously.
 We appreciate your efforts to responsibly disclose any vulnerabilities you find.

-To report a security vulnerability, please email [security@example.com](mailto:security@example.com) with a detailed description of the vulnerability and steps to reproduce it.
+To report a security vulnerability, please submit a report at https://github.com/revizto/SECURITY/security/advisories with a detailed description of the vulnerability and steps to reproduce it.
 Please allow some time for us to respond and address the issue before making any information public.

 ## Vulnerability Disclosure Process